Chance the Rapper Inspires With Innovator Award at iHeartRadio Music Awards 2018

 The rapper, who arrived wearing a Barack Obama hoodie, also gave his gratitude and paid tribute to the innovative artists that came before him.

 "I want to thank James Brown for his musical endeavors; I want to thank Ray Charles for his musical insight in this business; I want to thank the late great Prince," said the music man.
 "And the women!
-The contemporary women—Nicki Minaj, you don't know what she's done for streaming, Taylor Swift and Beyoncé."
+The contemporary women—Nicki Minajyou don't know what she's done for streaming, Taylor Swift and Beyoncé."